-Illness/Injury (ACCE should be informed of any student illness or injury)
+Illness/Injury (Clinical Education Coordinator should be informed of any student illness or injury)

 Students are required to submit evidence of good mental and physical health, upon entry to the program.
 An essential functions form is completed and verified by the student's personal physician.
 Proof of health insurance or a waiver form is also required and maintained in the student's file.
-If a student is absent from the clinic due to illness, the ACCE must be informed of the exact nature of the illness.
+If a student is absent from the clinic due to illness, the Clinical Education Coordinator must be informed of the exact nature of the illness.
 Routine dental and medical appointments should not be made during school or clinical hours.

-In the event of a serious illness/injury, the ACCE should be notified by phone or beeper as soon as possible.
-A follow-up notification in writing should follow within 24 hours, to include a completed Program incident report. (a copy of this is included in the Clinical Education Manual).
-The facility will follow their own policies and procedures concerning emergency procedures as well.
+In the event of a serious illness/injury, the Clinical Education Coordinator should be notified by phone or beeper as soon as possible.
+A follow-up notification in writing should follow within 24 hours.
+The facility will follow their own policies and procedures concerning emergency procedures.
 All medical expenses related to any injury in the clinic will be assumed by the student.